Yan Gomes Preview, Player Props: Cubs vs. Diamondbacks

 Yan Gomes At The Plate

-- Gomes has 17 doubles, two triples, nine home runs and 16 walks while hitting .275.
+- Gomes is batting .272 with 17 doubles, two triples, nine home runs and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.